Tggl/pg-capture/README.md

 # pg-capture

-A modular CDC (Change Data Capture) utility for PostgreSQL.
+A lightweight and modular CDC (Change Data Capture) utility for PostgreSQL.
 Works on top of the logical replication feature to generate high level events from a schema.

-`pg-capture` is like having WAL (Write Ahead Log) events on an SQL view.
+`pg-capture` is like having WAL (Write Ahead Log) events but on an SQL view.

 - Aggregate low level events on tables (insert, update, and delete) into high level events on schemas (object upsert or delete)
 - Use PG as your single source of truth